-Blogging is hard work you guys.
-Well for me it is anyway.
+Blogging is hard work, you guys.
+Well, for me, it is anyway.
 There are so many things to learn and remember.
-Fortunately there are awesome bloggers out there who are always willing to share their knowledge and continually push you to new heights.
+Fortunately, there are awesome bloggers out there who are always willing to share their knowledge and continually push you to new heights.
 Like the Int’l Bloggers Club.
-Every month a small group of bloggers get together to share what’s been happening in their corner of the world and set each other challenges.
+Every month a small group of bloggers gets together to share what’s been happening in their corner of the world and set each other challenges.
 It’s loads of fun.
 This month we’re all attempting to conquer the art of flat lay photography.
 Which is just a very technical term for putting things on a flat surface and taking photos.
-Sounds easy right.
+Sounds easy, right?
 HUH!!!
 I struggled with this one.
-ALOT!!!
-Here’s what I learnt after taking a bazillion photos.
+A LOT!!!
+Here’s what I learned after taking a bazillion photos.

 How to Conquer a Flat Lay